Recreational Skating

 Figure Skating Ice – For experienced figure skaters to individually practice their spins, jumps and the fundamentals of figure skating.
 Private training is not allowed during this time.

-Youth Stick and Puck – Youth Stick and Puck sessions are open ice times where players (aged 13-17) can work on individual hockey skills at their own pace.
-These sessions are not games or scrimmage - no full-contact play, organized team drills, or coaching from the ice is allowed.
+Youth Stick & Puck – Youth Stick and Puck sessions are open ice times where players (aged 13-17) can work on individual hockey skills at their own pace.
+These sessions are not games or scrimmages—no full-contact play, organized team drills, or coaching from the ice is allowed.
 Players must bring their own stick and puck.
 Helmets, gloves, and skates are mandatory.

 Child (Under 13)